MarkTension/portfolio_react_spruce/src/markdowns/22_minimizing-wgsl-texture-plumbing.md

 # On minimizing WGSL / WebGPU texture plumbing

-Here's a quick and powerful thing I learned during the development of our aritificial life project/paper from my collaborator [Grisha Szep](https://gszep.com/).
+Here's a quick and powerful thing I learned during the development of our aritificial life project/paper on [cell locomotion through actin polymerization](/blog/cell-locomotion-through-actin-polymerization), from my collaborator [Grisha Szep](https://gszep.com/).

 Buffers are really powerful, because they're easy to read from and write to in any form or size (int32,float32,struct).